razerofficial/UnityChromaSDK/Assets/Swagger/custom/docs/DefaultApi.md

-Creating effects on Keyboards by sending PUT to the URI.
-To turn off effect use CHROMA_NONE.
+To create a custom effect use CHROMA_CUSTOM and fill in the colors in each element in the array.

 ### Example
 ```csharp